AFE Patient Registry

 Can I participate if I am under the age of 18?

-Who is paying for the Registry?
+Who is paying for the AFE Registry and Biorepository?

 Will you collect any blood or other biological samples for research (such as genetic testing)?